david-yoon/QA_HRDE_LTC/ReadME.md

 ### [download dataset]

+- data corpus is available from "releases" tab
-- please download data file from release path and place each data file into following paht
+- place each data corpus into following path of the project

 >     / data / ubuntu_v1 /
 >            / ubuntu_v2 /